Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 When done, the optional post\_logout\_redirect\_uri parameter is used to redirect the end-user back to the post logout URI if specified.
 If a valid post\_logout\_redirect\_uri is omitted, the end-user will not be redirected back to the service provider.

-Signaturgruppen Broker will ensure to call required logout endpoints at the external identity provider if required.
+Signaturgruppen Broker will ensure to call required backchannel logout endpoints at the external identity provider if required.
+This endpoint must be registered in the ADM-UI.

 ## Logout API endpoint